 3. Allow Temporary, Supervised Access for Service People

 Let’s say you have a new dog walker or house cleaner coming to your home while you’re not there, and you’re not sure you can trust them yet with the keys.
 Not to worry—you can give them a temporary passcode to your smart door lock, remotely disarm the alarm system for them, and watch them with surveillance cameras all in one smartphone app.
 You can even talk to them if your camera has two-way audio like Frontpoint’s.
-You can also put sensors in certain off-limits areas that notify you via smartphone when triggered.
+You can also put sensors in certain off-limits areas that notify you via the app when triggered.

 Once the person leaves, you can disable their keypad code so it cannot be used again until the next time they need it.
 Now, you can rest easy knowing no one has access to your home unless you are expecting them.